Inventrohyder/cs146/14.1/README.md

 1. The Rhat value is extremely high, it should be as close to 1 as possible.
 The high value means that the different chains didn't mix well.
 Therefore, the samples are not effective.

 2. n_eff is also very low indicating ineffective sampling.
 The value 2 is lower the 1/100th of the number of iterations(2000).

+### Task 2

+1. The autocorrelation is extremelly high.
+Therefore, the samples seem to not be independent at all.

+2. The pair plot shows us the two sides of the samples and hopefully a relation.
+We don't see also any random distribution, only the histograms.